thebarty/meteor-denormalization/README.md

 For each "referenceProperty" this package will automatically create a **read-only "cacheProperty"**, where full instances of the related doc will be stored.

 ## A first example

+Let's start simple with a "Posts" and "Comments" example: one post can have multiple comments.
+1 comment is related to one post.

 ### HAS_ONE relationships